“How we spend our days is, of course, how we spend our lives.”

 I tried it for myself nearly two decades ago — I set a goal of doing it for just one week, and I’m still doing it today.
 So I can assure you it’s effective.

-Renewing your trust in yourself is one of the most significant hidden benefits of practicing the aforementioned daily rituals.
-In fact, what Marc and I lacked before we learned to implement these kinds of daily rituals was the trust that we were actually capable of achieving positive results in our lives.
+Renewing your trust in yourself is one of the most significant hidden benefits of practicing the aforementioned daily habits.
+In fact, what Marc and I lacked before we learned to implement these kinds of daily habits was the trust that we were actually capable of achieving positive results in our lives.
 We went through a very difficult time together when we were in our twenties — both of us were grieving significant losses in our lives, and we repeatedly failed to get back on our feet.
 As the weeks rolled into months, we had grown so discouraged in ourselves that we started subconsciously choosing procrastination over future attempts to make progress on the promises we made to ourselves, to heal and move forward.

 In essence, we lost trust in both our abilities and ourselves.
 It’s kind of like another person constantly lying to you — eventually you stop trusting them.
 The same holds true with the promises you make to yourself that always end in disappointment.
 Eventually you stop trusting yourself.